ig3/anki-limitnew/README.md

 ## Configuration

-There are two configuration parameters: workloadLimit and sensitivity.
+There are two configuration parameters: workloadLimit and workloadMax.

 To change the configuration, start Anki and open Tools -> Add-ons, select the limitnew addong and click Configure.
 Set values for the two parameters,